 1. Assess the landscape

-Start by pulling together all the relevant stakeholders and data that you need.
+Start by pulling together all the relevant stakeholders.
 Is there an existing county-level Children’s Policy Council, local chamber of commerce or community education foundation that you can work with to convene partners?
-Also consider inviting representatives from the following stakeholder groups: child care, Head Start, K-12 (superintendent, pre-k director, federal policy director, school board members or elementary principals), local government (city and county levels), and state government (your State Senator(s) and/or Representative(s) and the regional director for Alabama’s First Class Pre-K program), philanthropy (your local community foundation, family foundations, etc.), parents, and business leaders.
-As we did at the state level, you can also invite representatives from the medical and legal communities, and other fields, to round out your coalition.
-Build a big tent!
+Also consider inviting representatives from the following stakeholder groups: child care, Head Start, local school systems, local and state government, philanthropy, parents and business leaders.

 Once you have pulled together interested and relevant stakeholders, share the data on pre-k access in your community.
 You can find the percentage of children served by Alabama’s state-funded, high-quality First Class Pre-K program by county, as well as the total number of four-year-olds in each county, in the Alabama Kids Count Data Book, published annually by VOICES for Alabama’s Children.